krusynth/billhunt.dev/jobs.md

 All descriptions below are added by me, based on my knowledge of the agency and role as posted; this content is not from the original posts and as such there may be inaccuracies.
 The filters provided may miss posts with unusual naming or grade scales.

+Is this your first time applying for a federal government job?
+Check out the [18F guide to federal hiring](https://join.tts.gsa.gov/hiring-process/), which includes details on how to write your first federal resume!

 Not finding what you're looking for?
 Here are some other great jobs boards:

 * {:.heading} **Public Interest Tech**